vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-SoSHealthJson.md

 Request-SoSHealthJson -server [sddc_manager_fqdn] -user [admin_username] -pass [admin_password] -reportPath [report_path] -allDomains
 ```

-This example runs an SOS health collection for all domains in the SDDC and saves the JSON file on the local file system in the specified report path.
+This example runs an SoS health collection for all domains in the SDDC and saves the JSON file on the local file system in the specified report path.

 ### Example 2